afeso/pomodoro/README.md

 # pomodoro
-Creating a Pomodoro Timer Web Application
+Creating a Pomodoro Timer Web Application | [View in Browser](https://afeso.github.io/pomodoro)

 # 13/02/2019
 - Logic for the timer works fine in the console / terminal